 Fireweed honey is virtually translucent, or diaphanous if you want to get poetic.

 Fireweed honey has a spicy, almost citrus flavour to it, though to my tastebuds, it’s almost flavourless.
 Or as some would say, delicate.
-Whatever it is, it provides honey bees, bumblebees, yellow jackets, you name it, a strong supply of nectar and contributes to possibly the most significant honey flow for Newfoundland honey bees.
-My bees are have shifted into honey-making mode big time.
+Whatever it is, it provides honey bees, bumblebees, yellow jackets, you name it, a strong supply of nectar and contributes to possibly the most significant honey flow for Newfoundland honey bees before Goldenrod kicks in.
+My bees have shifted into honey-making mode big time.